10 things to do in Rome in November

 It covers different locations depending on the performance.
 Some of the venues included in this festival are the Auditorium Parco della Musica, Teatro Vascello, Mattatoio or Teatro Biblioteca Quarticciolo, among many others.
 The best thing about the Roma Europa Festival is that there is a show every day, so one of them will coincide with the days of your visit to the Italian capital.

-Every November 4 in Italy is a national holiday, commemorating Italy' s victory in World War I. It is a day of strong patriotic character.
-It is a day of marked patriotic character in which certain events of interest such as air shows of the Italian army, changing of the guard ceremonies, etc. take place.
+Every November 4th is a national holiday in Italy, commemorating Italy' s victory in the First World War.
+It is a day of marked patriotic character in which certain events of interest take place such as aerial exhibitions of the Italian army, ceremonies of changing of the guard, etc.

-I'm not going to tell you to change your travel dates just to coincide with this event, but if you are in Rome, you may be interested in approaching some points of the city.
-For example, the Vittoriano Monument, because the President of the Republic usually comes to lay a wreath and the expectation is maximum.
+I will not tell you to change your travel dates just to coincide with this event, but if you are in Rome, it may be of interest to approach some points of the city.
+For example, the Vittoriano Monument, as the President of the Republic usually comes to lay a wreath and the expectation is at its peak.

 You don't need to travel to Lapland to meet Santa Claus!
 You can do it during your trip to Rome.
-This plan is perfect if you travel to Rome with children, but you can also do it even with friends if you travel to Rome at Christmas because, I don't know about you, but I love everything that smells like Christmas.
-Since November, Santa's little house is installed in the Castello Di Lunghezza, located on the outskirts of Rome so it is one of the excursions you can do from Rome if you visit the Eternal City enough days.
+This plan is perfect if you travel to Rome with kids, but you can also do it even with friends if you travel to Rome at Christmas because, I don't know about you, but I love everything that smells like Christmas.
+Since November, Santa's little house is installed in the Castello Di Lunghezza, located on the outskirts of Rome so it is one of the excursions you can do from Rome.

 It is a castle with centuries and centuries of history that, every Christmas, has a guest of honor in his chambers.
 During your visit you will have the opportunity not only to shake hands with Santa Claus (and pull his beard!), but also to deposit your letters in the post office, visit the toy factory, meet the snow fairy and even see where Santa Claus sleeps.
 A great plan, don't you think?

 The Castello Di Lunghezza becomes a theme park during November and December where there will be shows with polar bears, elves, dolls and Christmas trees.
-The entrance fee is around 16 €, although children from 2 to 11 years old can benefit from a reduced rate.
+Admission is around 16 €, although children from 2 to 11 years old can benefit from a reduced rate.
 Children up to 2 years old pay nothing.

-The Castello Di Lunghezza is located at Via Tenuta del Cavaliere no. 230.
+Castello Di Lunghezza is located on Via Tenuta del Cavaliere no. 230.
 You can take a regional train from the Tiburtina terminal.
 Get off at Lunghezza station.
 The journey time is about 15 minutes.
-From Lunghezza, it is only a couple of minutes walk.
+From Lunghezza, you only have a couple of minutes walk.

 Temperatures in Rome in November

-On the warmer days, you can enjoy daytime temperatures of around 16ºC.
-However, as it gets warmer, you will notice that the highs do not go above 10 ºC.
+On the warmest days, you can enjoy daytime temperatures around 16°C. However, as it gets warmer, you will notice that the highs do not go above 10 ºC.
 That, my friends, is cold.
-Not to mention the rain, which is a constant almost every other day.
+Not to mention the rain, which tends to be a constant almost every other day.

-We recommend you take a look at a historical weather chart to get a rough idea of what the weather will be like on your trip to Rome in November.
+We recommend taking a look at a historical weather chart to get an idea of what the weather will be like on your trip to Rome in November.
 If you look at the chart, the minimum temperature that can be reached is 7 ºC.
-It's a full-blown winter, so it's best to be proactive when planning your trip to Rome and bring enough warm clothes to last the whole day outdoors.
+It is a full-fledged winter, so it is best to be proactive when planning your trip to Rome and bring enough warm clothes.
+And finally, don't forget to read the post things to see and do in Rome so you can plan your trip as accurately as possible.